 Fear suddenly crept into her mind as she took notice of her surroundings and realized she was currently at a man's house.

 So he had saved her.
-He could've just left her where she was, but he had chosen to save her instead.
-Maybe he wasn't so bad after all.
+He could've just left her where she was but he had chosen to save her instead.
+Maybe he wasn't so bad, she figured.
 Sakura gestured to her throat and opened and closed her mouth a couple times.

 "I can't speak", she tried to tell him.

-While Koji was in the kitchen – at least Sakura supposed he was in the kitchen – the front door opened to let in another boy.
-This one had flaming red hair, which was a little messy probably because of the wind.
+Koji was still in the kitchen – at least Sakura supposed it was the kitchen – when the front door opened to let in another man.
+This one had blazing orange hair, it was disheveled from the wind.
 He was tall and he had several necklaces around his neck and both of his ears pierced.
-He had a black jacket draped over an arm and his eyes were closed, as he seemed to be out of it.
-He only noticed she was awake when Koji made a noisy return to the room.
+He had a black jacket draped over an arm and both eyes closed.
+He only noticed her awake when Koji made a noisy return to the room.
 Their eyes met and Sakura felt her heart skip a beat.
 His eyes… his smoldering golden eyes were so familiar.

 Both men stared at her in surprise.
-What in Suzaku's name is she doin'?, Genrou thought.
+What in Suzaku's name is she doin'?
+Genrou thought.